andreweggleston/.dotfiles/README.md

 If you don't have `just` installed but do have nix, run `nix develop` to open a bootstrap shell environment.

 ## TODOS
+### Router:
-* Router: Swap DHCP server from dnsmasq to Kea to support dhcp failover
+* Swap DHCP server from dnsmasq to Kea to support dhcp failover
-* Router: investigate ipv6 more--test-ipv6.com still fails
+* investigate ipv6 more--test-ipv6.com still fails
-* Router: add wireguard vpn server (will require nftables configuration)
+### lepotato:
+* set up remote builds (on nix-devbox)
+* add kea dhcp failover